AidanFarhi/cs-370-portfolio/README.md

 Once the problem is scoped out, I start to research possible solutions.
 Is there an existing solution?
 If not, are there similar solutions to related problems?
 What is the most straightforward or "brute-force" way to solve this problem?

 After an initial working solution is developed, next comes optimization.
 How can this be made more efficient?
-What about the solution is repetive or unecessary?
+What about the solution is repetitive or unecessary?

 By following this series of steps, I am able to usually come up with solutions to most solvable problems.